anope/website/upgrading.md

 0. Move the `enc_md5`, `enc_none`, `enc_sha1`, and `enc_sha256` modules to be secondary encryption modules and add `enc_argon2`, `enc_bcrypt`, or `enc_sha2` as a new primary encryption module ([example](https://github.com/anope/anope/blob/2.1.4/data/anope.example.conf#L1228-L1345)).

 0. Replace the `nickserv/access` privilege in operator accounts with the `nickserv/cert` privilege.

+0. Replace the `nickserv/saset/kill` privilege in operator accounts with the `nickserv/saset/protect` privilege.

 0. Add the `global/queue` and `global/server` privileges to operator accounts with the `global/global` privilege.